Hint-Box/FakeOS/README.md

 * [Español](https://github.com/Hint-Box/FakeOS/blob/main/README.es.md)

-An user-friendly terminal **simulator** whose purpose is to teach new users about the use of real terminals (mainly UNIX systems), designed with scalability in mind from the beginning to ensure the longevity of the project.
+A user-friendly terminal **simulator** whose purpose is to teach new users about the use of real terminals (mainly UNIX systems), designed with scalability in mind from the beginning to ensure the longevity of the project.